Trident (gum): Trident Advantage

 In the 1990s, Trident Advantage was introduced with Recaldent, a proprietary ingredient that had been clinically proven to strengthen teeth.

 Trident White

 Trident began selling Trident White in 2001.
 It was launched to focus on the gum’s reported ability to help whiten teeth.

 Trident Splash

 Trident Splash, introduced in 2005 for the US and Canada markets, is a hard-coated pellet with a liquid center.
 It advertises two flavors in one, and was initially sold in peppermint-vanilla and strawberry-lime.
-In 2009, Strawberry-Lemon, Raspberry-Peach, Spearmint, and Lemon-Mint were introduced in Israel.
+In 2009, Strawberry-Lemon, Raspberry-Peach, Spearmint, and Lemon-Mint were introduced in UAE.

 Trident Xtra Care

 Introduced in 2008, Trident Xtra Care is billed as a sugarless gum that can help replenish minerals in teeth.
 Upon launch, Cadbury Adams had exclusive rights to use Recaldent, a type of milk-based calcium, in chewing gum.
 The first two flavors were peppermint and cool mint.
 Trident's marketing claims have been challenged in court and investigated by the FDA.

 The brand is called Xtra Care in US, Canada, and Mexico markets, Trident Total in Colombia and Brazil, Beldent in Argentina, and Recaldent in Thailand and Japan.